IR35 – what are your responsibilities?

 If there is a labour supply chain involved, the determination must be passed down each stage of the chain.
 It is wise to document this clearly as, if a party receives the status determination but does not communicate it down the labour supply chain, that party potentially becomes the fee payer.
 As the fee payer, they will then be responsible for deducting tax and NIC (and paying it to HMRC) until the determination is passed on to the ultimate fee payer.

-It is important that any business that may be the ‘client’ fully understands who is who in every labour supply chain in which they are involved to ensure they can get their compliance processes right from April 2021.
+It is important that any business that may be the ‘client’ fully understands who is who in every labour supply chain in which they are involved to ensure they can get their compliance processes right.
 It is worth bearing in mind that understanding your supply chain will be part of any Corporate Criminal Offence (CCO) process.
 This requires companies to have reasonable procedures in place to demonstrate a defence against the CCO legislation.
 This means that if an associated person of a company facilitates tax evasion and the company is unable to demonstrate that it had reasonable procedures in place to prevent facilitation, the business is guilty of a criminal offence.

 An associated person, for these purposes, is widely defined and could include clients, customers, employee’s agents and contractors.
 It is therefore essential for you to understand your chains of supply which involve entities such as PSCs, agency umbrellas and implement procedures to mitigate these risks.